 Ageas recognises the importance of family life and in particular the early weeks and months following the birth or adoption of a child.
 Our policies are designed to help employees spend that precious time with their growing family.

-We enhance maternity and adoption pay (for the primary adopter) to 100% of normal pay for the first 12 weeks, so long as you meet the requirements for Statutory Maternity pay (i.e. 26 weeks service at 15 weeks before the baby is due).
-Our Paternity pay is also enhanced to 100% of normal pay for two weeks and this provision is also available for adoptive parents.
+We enhance maternity and adoption pay (for the primary adopter) to 100% of normal pay for the first 16 weeks, so long as you meet the requirements for Statutory Maternity pay (i.e. 26 weeks service at 15 weeks before the baby is due).
+Our Paternity pay is also enhanced to 100% of normal pay for three weeks and this provision is also available for adoptive parents.

 Whilst your children are growing up there will inevitably be occasions where you will need, and want, to spend more time with them.
 Our employees are able to take unpaid Parental leave of up to four weeks per year, per child (with a maximum of 18 weeks which can be taken per child, up to the age of 18) in line with statutory guidelines.
 On top of this, we offer employees the ability to purchase additional holiday leave to enable them to spend more time with their children.